Partial 8 or 10 Day Tour Participation Available

 - Tuesday – If you’re keeping track you’ll know that we have now completed the TOP 10 highest passes in the Alps.
 Time to decompress and there is no better riding to do so then in Italy.
 Today we’ll do up to 7+ passes including the Wurtzjoch, a marvelous one lane pass with great Dolomite Massifs, Passo di Giau, one of my favorites where we occasionally come across factory test riders from Ducati, Aprilia or BMW, and Passo di Fedaia, where a local Refugio serves delicious tiramisu.
 All in all a fantastic day of Dolomite riding.

 - Wednesday – We head south over five more passes including a narrow un-crowded gem Passo Manghen.
-We then ride some more of my favorite high valley and low pass roads on our way to Lago di Garda.
+We then ride some more of my favorite high valley and low pass roads on our way as we loop back north to ride Passo Lavaza, Castalunga and Nigra as well as the area around Kastelruth.
 As we do so we frequently look down onto vineyards and orchids, pass through narrow Italian villages and view castles all around.
-It’s great riding all the way to tonight’s hotel in Riva del Garda.
-Riva is a great example of an Italian lakes region town.
-There’s a lot to do including shops, cafes, people watching, water sports and more.
-You can kick back for the balance of the day and enjoy the town or join me for a ride along the shore and up into the adjacent hillside.
+You can also just kick back for the balance of the day and enjoy the town or join me for a part-day ride up into the adjacent mountains.
 Don’t worry; we’ll be back in time for dinner.

-- Thursday – Today we start on the road back to Switzerland, but not before a leisurely farewell to Riva and some neat Italian riding, capped off with Passo Croce Domini, a pass that only a biker would love with some parts so tight and twisty that it makes sense to blow your horn when going around corners to let people know you’re coming.
-A couple of hours later we’ll be heading up and over the Bernina pass in Switzerland, the exact opposite of the Domini with rugged vistas, high speed sweepers and well tarred, open sight switchbacks.
+- Thursday – Today we start on the road back to Switzerland via Austria, but not before riding some beautiful high valley roads that only a biker would love with some parts so tight and twisty that it makes sense to blow your horn when going around corners to let people know you’re coming.
+A couple of hours later we’ll be heading up into Austria over some smaller, less traveled passes before riding one of Austria’s crown jewels, the Silvretta High Alps road.
+It’s a toll road (Austria is keen on these) but well worth it.
+There are excellent facilities at the top, a very scenic dammed lake, and picturesque walking paths.
 The Alps have it all.
-After two more classic Swiss passes we travel through Heide land and spend our final night on the road at Klontal See.
-It’s a simple hotel at the end of an Alpine lake surrounded by mountains with no one else in sight.
-It’s the only spot I go to on every tour.
+After two more Austrian passes we end our final night on the road at St. Gallenkirsch.
+It’s a simple Alpine hotel with a good kitchen in a pretty village known for it’s skiing.

 - Friday – On our final day of riding we’ll do at least three passes with a little bit of every kind of riding included to wind up the tour.
 Single lane and tight, smooth tar and great lake views and high speed sweepers.
 We’ll stop by a lakeside restaurant for a final salute to our tour and then we head back to Thun surrounded by great Swiss mountain scenery.
 We should get back in time to return the motorcycles to the rental shop.
 Here again as on the first night please feel to join the other tour members for a group dinner or head off on your own for a quiet, private meal.
 It’s all your choice.